codebar/tutorials/html/lesson1/tutorial.md

 Let's add some images!

 Before we start, we'll need to add the image files we want to use to the project folder.
 It's a good idea to keep images in their own folder, so first, create a folder called 'images' inside the same folder as your HTML file.
-Next, download the images you'll need by right clicking on the following links, selecting 'Save Link As...', and saving to the images folder you just created:
+Next, download the images you'll need.
+Do this by right clicking on each of the following links, select 'Save Link As...', and save it to the images folder you just created:

 * [logo.png](/html/lesson1/images/logo.png "logo.png")
 * [img1.jpg](/html/lesson1/images/img1.jpg "img1.jpg")